-If you’re a small business just starting out, SEO might be the last thing on your mind.
+If you’re a small business, SEO might be the last thing on your mind.
 It’s enough work sorting out your e-commerce website and stock, not to mention setting up your social media.

 Some SMEs have never heard of SEO and how it fits into digital marketing.
 In short, SEO (Search Engine Optimisation) helps your website appear higher up on Google.
 For example, you want your startup company ‘Debonaire Doggos’ to appear if someone searches for ‘cute hats for my dog’.

 To achieve this, you need SEO.
 It’s an essential part of any digital marketing strategy.
 Because there are a lot of businesses selling cute hats for dogs, even in an average-sized UK city.

 SEO encompasses a wide range of technical practices – Google algorithms take many factors into account when deciding who appears at the top of their search results.
 From making your website fast and easy to use, to targeting the exact phrases your customers search for online, it can become a big to-do list.

 So, because we’re kind, here are some top-level SEO tips to get your business going:

 1. Make yourself easy to find on Google Maps

 Do you have a bricks-and-mortar business?
 If you don’t appear on Google Maps, local customers may second guess your very existence.
 Set up a Google My Business account and ensure your open hours, telephone number, email address and website are accurate.
 Customers will also have the chance to write (hopefully positive) reviews about you.

 How does this help?
 People instantly find you and know when you’re open and how to contact you.